mingrammer/bit-counter/README.md

 ## Increment

 Increment the bit count by 1.
-It inverts 1 to 0 until it encounters 0, and inverts the corresponding bit to 1 when it encounters 0.
+It inverts 1 to 0 until it encounters 0, and inverts 0 to 1 when it encounters 0.

 ### Increase 7 (000111) to 8 (001000)